Holistic Approaches to Chronic Kidney Disease

 Vaccines Triggered Harmful Inflammatory Reactions in the Kidneys

-It has long been known that chronic renal failure (CRF) in cats has an inflammatory component.
+It has long been known that chronic kidney failure (CRF) in cats has an inflammatory component.
 Chronic low-grade inflammation causes

 gradual destruction and scarring of the kidney, eventually resulting in loss of function and failure of the organ.
 However, what was